What is Morton's Neuroma?

-One of the main reasons for Morton’s neuroma is the kind of footwear that is used.
+What are the Causes of Morton's Neuroma?One of the main reasons for Morton’s neuroma is the kind of footwear that is used.
 Some footwear can squeeze the toes together, apply pressure on the tissue below the toes, or restrict the movement of toes.
 All these conditions predispose an individual to Morton’s neuroma.
 Heel or pointed shoes give rise to this condition.
 This explains the high rate of incidence of Morton’s neuroma among women.

 Certain sporting activities, such as racquetball, tennis, and running tend to make an individual more prone to developing Morton’s neuroma.
 Instability within toes, flat feet, arched foot, are foot conditions that make an individual more prone to developing Morton’s neuroma.

 What are the Symptoms and Signs of Morton's Neuroma?As observed in the description of Morton’s neuroma, the main symptom of the condition is a pain in the ball of the foot and toes.
 Some of the symptoms include, pain between the toes, stinging sensation between the toes while walking or standing, sensation of the presence of a marble or a folded sock below the toes, burning pain in the forefoot in the region of the toes, and numbness.

 One thing that should be noted here is that there is no outward physical sign that can be clearly attributed to the condition.

-The doctor applies pressure in the region between toes to examine the pain that is experienced by patients.
+How to Diagnose Morton's Neuroma?The doctor applies pressure in the region between toes to examine the pain that is experienced by patients.
 The doctor also examines for any clicks between toes, or the presence of a mass between toes.
 The results from a clinical examination provide an accurate diagnosis.
 Currently, clinical examination is still the best way to diagnose Morton’s neuroma in a patient.
 This is due to the fact that there are many patients who may have asymptomatic neuromas (absence of symptoms).
 X-rays can identify if there is any fracture or arthritis that may cause pain in the feet.

 Patients are asked to undergo magnetic resonance imaging or Ultrasonography in certain cases to detect the presence of a lesion or neuroma.
 A recent study by Dr. Torres-Claramunt and colleagues compared the efficacy of ultrasonography and magnetic resonance imaging (MRI).
 The study found MRI to have a greater sensitivity in diagnosing Morton’s neuroma compared with ultrasonography.
 In contrast, another study by Fazal MA et al, found ultrasonography to be more sensitive in detecting small neuromas.
 In conclusion, both techniques are imaging techniques that help in detecting the size and presence of neuromas.

-In the initial stages, Morton’s neuroma is treated with orthoses or by changing the kind of footwear used.
+How is Morton's Neuroma Treated?In the initial stages, Morton’s neuroma is treated with orthoses or by changing the kind of footwear used.
 Orthoses, which include pads or inserts that separate the bones of the feet, relieve the stress or pressure on the nerves.
 Footwear, such as heels or pointed shoes, is a cause for Morton’s neuroma.
 Hence, it is useful to wear wide flat shoes to give more room to the toes and bones to separate out.
 This relieves the stress on the nerves.

 However, when the above non-medical strategies do not work out, injections or surgery is the next option.
 Injections administered for Morton’s neuroma contain Corticosteroids, alcohol sclerosants, or anesthetic agents.
 It has been observed that corticosteroid injections to the neuroma, when guided by ultrasound, are very effective in providing both short and long-term relief.
 In addition, this procedure may reduce the requirement for surgical intervention or additional alcohol injections.
 Alcohol sclerosant injections are effective for short-term relief.
 However, this treatment is associated with morbidity.